Flexible Moral Hazard Problems with Adverse Selection: Conclusion

 \section{Conclusion}

-This paper studies the optimal menu for a moral hazard problem with adverse selection where each type of agent can directly control the output distribution under some moment-based cost function.
-The main results are about the form of optimal contract ranges and the optimality of single full-range contracts.
-We show that either it is optimal for the principal to provide a single full-range contract, or the optimal low-type contract range is right truncated, thus excluding some high outputs, or the optimal high-type contract range is left truncated.
-We provide sufficient and necessary conditions for when providing a single full-range contract is optimal under convex effort functions and show that this condition is also sufficient with general effort functions.
+This paper studies the optimal menu for a moral hazard problem with adverse selection, where each type of agent directly controls the output distribution under a moment-based cost function.
+We characterize the set of implementable output distributions and analyze the structure of optimal menus.
+When optimal contracts feature distinct powers, either some high outputs must be excluded from the low-type contract, or some low outputs must be excluded from the high-type contract.
+Otherwise, it is optimal for the principal to provide a single full-range contract.
+We establish a sufficient and necessary condition for the optimality of a single full-range contract under convex effort functions and show that this condition is also sufficient with general effort functions.

-In our model, the contract range is the set of outputs where the contract provides maximal production incentives for the agent.
-For any output not included in the contract range, the payment to the agent is 0, mirroring real-life scenarios where the term of producing this output is not specified in the contract.
-Then our results provide insights on what terms should be intentionally omitted in the contracts in settings with heterogeneous agents.
-On the other hand, we also demonstrate how sometimes the principal benefits from providing menus with varying contract ranges.
-This is relevant to real-life scenarios where employers can extract more private information by segmenting tasks into different sets, allowing employees to select the task set they prefer.
+In our model, the contract range is defined as the set of outputs that gives the agent the strongest production incentives.
+Any output outside this range yields zero payment to the agent.
+This reflects real-world situations in which producing such outputs is not specified in the contract, and therefore, the agent receives no payment for doing so.
+Our results provide guidance on which contractual terms should be deliberately omitted from contracts when there are heterogeneous agents.
+At the same time, we show that the principal can sometimes benefit from providing menus with different contract ranges.
+This captures real-world settings where employers extract more private information by segmenting tasks into distinct sets and allowing employees to select the set they prefer.

-We can impose monotonicity constraints on the contract shapes without affecting our results, by setting the tail end of each contract to match the highest contract value within the range.
-By doing so, both contracts are flat in the tail end, thus not providing sufficient production incentives for the agents.
-Hence, the agent, regardless of his type, would neglect the tail ends of both contracts, and his optimal responses to those contracts are unaffected.
+Although monotonicity is often considered a desirable property of contracts in various applications, our model does not require contracts to be monotonically increasing.
+Nevertheless, this restriction can be imposed without altering our results by extending the tail end of each contract to the highest contract value within its range.
+By doing so, both contracts are flat in the tail end, thereby failing to provide sufficient production incentives for the agents.
+Consequently, the agent, regardless of his type, would neglect the tail ends of both contracts, and his optimal responses to those contracts are unaffected.